Udoka-AM/anchor-amm-q4-2024/README.md

 ---

-U### sers will be able to deposit tokens into the liquidity pool:
+### Users will be able to deposit tokens into the liquidity pool:
 ```rust
 #[derive(Accounts)]
 pub struct Deposit<'info> {